 In 1977, the Maine Coalition for Family Crisis Services was formed.
-Renamed the Maine Coalition to End Domestic Violence in 2001, the Coalition today is comprised of eight local domestic violence resource centers, which provide 24-hour services to people impacted by abuse in all corners of our state.
+Renamed the Maine Coalition to End Domestic Violence in 2001, the Coalition today is comprised of nine local domestic violence resource centers, which provide 24-hour services to people impacted by abuse in all corners of our state.
 MCEDV works closely with our member organizations and community partners to increase safety for people impacted by domestic violence, and to hold batterers accountable.

 The Maine Coalition to End Domestic Violence believes violence in intimate relationships is supported and encouraged by our culture.
 The use of force or threat to achieve and maintain control is manifested in sexism, racism, homophobia, classism, anti-Semitism, able-bodyism, ageism, and other oppressions.
 All of our struggles against oppression are related.